enzorooo/Science-of-Streetdance/README.md

 This opens up the question, can Streetdance as a sport develop intricate numerical systems in which can benefit dance teams to improve their routines based on numbers and other arithmetic results?
 This inquiry pops out at the fact that other sports such as Basketball, Football, and other various sports has become an area where data and mathematics are helping teams improve through numbers.

 Streetdance competitions has become technical in various aspects determining the score of a routine through a panel of judges.
 However, how exactly do judges judge a routine?
-Through the Hip Hop International 2019 competition this project is aimed to determine if there are any insights that can be gained through the results of a competition in the hope of supporting the competitiveness of Streetdance as a growing sport around the globe.
+This repository serves as an open repository in identifying various areas where we can explore such questions with regards to data and Streetdance.

 ## Rationale
-TThis Data science project seeks to analyze the score cards of teams within dance competition Hip Hop International 2019.
-It seeks to analyze the results of each team in various stages of the competition.
-The project also serves as a exploratory analysis on insights that can be gathered based on the dataset extracted from the results of the competition.
-Moreover, the study also hopes to find insights with regards to how judging is conducted throughout the competition.
+This Data science project seeks to analyze the various fields where Streetdance is involved with various datasets.
+It seeks to analyze findings in hopes to improve the competitive landscape of competitive Streetdance through various applications in Data Science.

+## Notebooks available

+##### References
+Hip Hop international. (n.d.).
+World hip hop dance championship.
+Hip Hop International. https://www.hiphopinternational.com/world-hip-hop-dance-championship/

+##### Database Resource
+1. *Hip Hop International (Results) -* http://www.hiphopinternational.com/medalists/